crschnick/pdx_unlimiter/README.md

 You can build the project with `gradle build`.
 To create jlink images and installers, use `gradle createDist`.
-For running, you can use `gradle app:run  -Dpdxu.installDir=<installation directory>` and `gradle updater:run`.
+For running, you can use `gradle run`.
-The `-Dpdxu.installDir=<installation directory>` property is needed for a dev build to simulate the program operating in a real installation directory and not the build directory.
+To correctly run the Pdx-Unlimiter in a development environment, you need to set the property `installDir=<installation directory>` in the `pdxu.properties` file.
+This is needed for a dev build to simulate the program operating in a real installation directory and not in the build directory.